Frequently asked questions relating to Birmingham Midshires transfer of equity

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Birmingham Midshires conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance